Skip to main content

 Discovery

 Discovery refers to how SA staff learn of contaminated or potentially contaminated properties.
 There are many ways this can occur, such as: 1) referral from other DEQ programs or from other public agencies; 2) reports of chemical spills; 3) citizen complaints; 4) contamination appearing on adjacent properties; 5) data submitted voluntarily by property owners or their representatives; or 6) SA staff research to discover sites that could affect Vulnerable Areas in Oregon.
 SA staff perform quick reviews of all new site information and focus first on those sites with the greatest potential to threaten human health and/or the environment.
-At this time, SA adds new sites to DEQ's Environmental Cleanup Site Information (ECSI) database.
-ECSI is an electronic tracking system for contaminated or potentially contaminated sites, which is updated as sites progress through different stages of the cleanup process.
+At this time, SA adds new sites to Your DEQ Online system to track contaminated or potentially contaminated sites.
+This information is updated as sites progress through different stages of the cleanup process.

 Evaluation/Ranking